jersou/mouse-actions/README.md

 * use rdev send() ? → cmd OR sendKeys in bindings (or autopilot-rs) :  trigger keyboard event as action (avoid xdotool usage in cmd) : https://github.com/Narsil/rdev#sending-some-events
-* move shape_button from root config to bindings
 * hide/freeze cursor while shape drawing ?
 * Ctrl alias for ControlLeft & ControlRight, Shift for ShiftLeft & ShiftRight,